massimilianokraus/foreach-folder/README.md

 (For a more powerful folder explorer, use the the `tree` utility instead).

+## WARNING
+The command is executed for every folder **SEQUENTIALLY**, i.e. before executing for folder2, the command must have finished its execution in folder1, etc.

+That means you cannot use this tool to run both a server and a client app in a full-stack application: the command will be stuck in the execution of - for example - the server until the server is shutdown, thus the client will never start.

+**Parallel execution** is scheduled for the next version.

 ## Contributions:
 Any advise or contribution is welcome.